Mexico is, hands down, one of our favorite countries to backpack in. How can we be so confident?

 Let's get this obvious point out of the way first: for a place to be a fantastic budget backpacking destination, it needs to be easy to travel on a budget.

 In Mexico, budget backpacking is incredibly exciting and straightforward–and depending on how strict of a budget you are on, you may barely need to pinch your pennies.

 A great street food meal will set you back a couple of dollars (don't leave Mexico without devouring all the tacos al pastor you can!), and a simple sit-down meal in a restaurant can be had for around $5.

 First-class buses cost about $1/hour to ride, including a reasonable seat and air-conditioning, and sometimes Wi-Fi!

 2. You'll never run out of things to do

-Mexico's backpacking hot spots are full of any excursion you can think of: whether you want to go horseback riding, to explore ruins, to try your hand at whitewater rafting, to hike, to tour a mezcal factory (complete with tastings, of course), learn to surf, go scuba diving, or just about any other adventure activity you can think of, Mexico has you covered.
+Mexico's backpacking hot spots are full of any excursion you can think of: whether you want to go horseback riding, explore ruins, try your hand at whitewater rafting, hike, tour a tequila factory (complete with tastings, of course), learn to surf, go scuba diving in cenotes, or just about any other adventure activity you can think of, Mexico has you covered.

 In most destinations (away from spots like the luxurious Riviera Maya), these tours are incredibly affordable.

 In one of our favorite destinations in Mexico, San Cristobal de las Casas, we took all-day, multi-stop tours for under $20 each.

 A simple afternoon of horseback riding for three hours ran $10/person–you can't beat that!

 3. Mexico is easy to get around

 While backpacking Mexico on a budget, ADO buses will become your best friend: they're comfortable, inexpensive, and run everywhere.

 We took ADO buses for as short as a couple of hours and as long as fourteen hours and never had any issues whatsoever.